It’s clear that Django Kroner loves trees.

 In 2013, he launched Canopy Crew.

-Since then, he has built about 35 “structures in trees” for clients in Kentucky, Ohio and Indiana.
+As of July 2017, he had built about 35 “structures in trees” for clients in Kentucky, Ohio and Indiana.
 He has built treehouses for children and adults, and for summer camps.
 They’re in backyards, on farms and in forests in Kentucky, Ohio and Indiana.

 Kroner’s treehouses are sometimes simple platforms in the trees.
 But often, they’re more detailed architectural structures, with fun additions such as trap doors, swinging bridges and pulley systems for raising windows or carrying items up from the ground.